matthieugomez/bytwoway/README.md

 `bytwoway` is a convenience command to plot graphs by group in Stata.

-## Aesthetics option

-Make an aesthetic varies by group using the option aesthetics.
-Available aesthetics are mcolor, lcolor, lpattern and msymbol
+Aesthetics (mcolor, lcolor, lpattern and msymbol) can vary by group:

 ```
 sysuse nlsw88.dta, clear